pakket-project/pakket.rs/README.md

 # pakket

 The last package manager macOS will ever need.
-Simple, functional, and fast.
+Built with simplicity, functionality, and speed in mind.

+The new alternative to Homebrew, MacPorts and Fink.

 > ⚠️ This project is still a work-in-progress.